olliez-mods/MinecraftVTC/README.md

 # MinecraftVTC
 MinecraftVTC (MVTC) Stands for Minecraft Voice To Chat and allows you to speak simple voice commands to send chat messages.

+IMPORTANT:
+Make sure to speak clearly and (kinda) slowly for the best results as it does not confirm messages before sending them.

 Instructions for use:

 Once you run the program wait until the model loads, this is represented by "-> Start <-" being printed in the console.